OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 Our listener class implements the ``DDS::DataReaderListener`` interface defined by the DDS specification.
 The ``DataReaderListener`` is wrapped within a ``DCPS::LocalObject`` which resolves ambiguously-inherited members such as ``_narrow`` and ``_ptr_type``.
 The interface defines a number of operations we must implement, each of which is invoked to inform us of different events.
-The ``OpenDDS::DCPS::DataReaderListener`` defines operations for OpenDDS’s special needs such as disconnecting and reconnected event updates.
+The ``OpenDDS::DCPS::DataReaderListener`` defines operations for OpenDDS's special needs such as disconnecting and reconnected event updates.
 Here is the interface definition:

 .. code-block:: omg-idl